 Requests started pouring in from townspeople and businesses for her to paint murals on their houses and shops.

-The murals range from realist, to expressionist to the downright kitsch.
+The over one hundred murals range from realist, to expressionist to the downright kitsch.

 If you speak Spanish, one of Leo Arti’s disciples, Nancy Reyes, is available to do guided tours.
 However if you don’t speak Spanish, here’s some of Nancy’s tour, background she has generously shared with Guru’Guay.